Tones

 Vietnamese checked third tone

-Remember that the checked third tone doesn’t have a rising pitch like the normal third tone.
+Note that the checked third tone doesn’t have a rising pitch like the normal third tone.

 Checked sixth tone